 Black Friday: the busiest shopping day of the year in the United States.
-The origin of the term “Black Friday” to refer to the day after Thanksgiving came out of Philadelphia in the 1950s.
-The term was used by police officers to describe the chaos of shoppers and tourists flooding that city’s streets before the Army-Navy football game each year.
+The origin of the term “Black Friday” referring to the day after Thanksgiving came out of Philadelphia in the 1950s.
+It’s how police officers described the chaos of shoppers and tourists flooding that city’s streets before the Army-Navy football game each year.
 Today, it refers to the chaos in retail stores across the nation as many businesses, anxious to take advantage of the start of the Christmas shopping season, advertise their lowest prices of the year.
 Many stores, not satisfied with one day of sales, have begun opening on Thanksgiving Day for “pre-Black Friday” sales.

 While these stores typically hire holiday help to stock the shelves and collect the money, they don’t always hire enough security staff to manage the crowds.
 Since 2006, Black Friday shoppers have suffered 10 deaths and 111 injuries — and we assume many more have gone unreported.
-A large portion injuries on Black Friday seem to happen at Wal-Mart stores.
+Many injuries on Black Friday seem to happen at Wal-Mart stores.

 In 2008, Jdimytai Damour, a temporary Wal-Mart worker in the Valley Stream store on Long Island, N.Y. was trampled to death by an uncontrolled mob who broke down the front doors and stampeded into the store.
 After this tragedy, the Occupational Safety and Health Administration (OSHA) cited Wal-Mart for not adequately training staff on crowd control.
 They were fined only $7,000, which they fought aggressively in court, but eventually were forced to pay.